SeldonIO/alibi/doc/source/overview/algorithms.md

 **Contrastive explanation method (CEM)**: produce a pertinent positive (PP) and a pertinent negative (PN) instance.
-The PP instance finds the features that should me minimally and sufficiently present to predict the same class as the original prediction (a PP acts as the "most compact" representation of the instance to keep the same prediciton).
+The PP instance finds the features that should me minimally and sufficiently present to predict the same class as the original prediction (a PP acts as the "most compact" representation of the instance to keep the same prediction).
 The PN instance identifies the features that should be minimally and necessarily absent to maintain the original prediction (a PN acts as the closest instance that would result in a different prediction).
 [Documentation](../methods/CEM.ipynb), [tabular example](../examples/cem_iris.ipynb), [image classification](../examples/cem_mnist.ipynb).